Pheasant Hunting in Connecticut

 Bristol Permit-Required Area, Bristol (Map) - Daily Permit Required.
 175+ birds/season (+stocked by club)

 East Windsor/Enfield Permit Required Hunting Area, East Windsor (Map) - Daily Permit Required.
-575 birds/season - only one area will be opened and stocked in 2020, see map.
+575 birds/season - including late season birds

 Cromwell Meadows WMA, Cromwell (Map) - Saturday Permit Required.
-595 birds/season
+615 birds/season - including late season birds

 Meriden Permit-Required Area, Meriden (Map) - Daily Permit Required.
 225+ birds/season (+stocked by club)